Every Single Big & Small Way You Can Fight For Abortion Rights

-On June 24, the Supreme Court’s verdict in the case of Dobbs v.
+On June 24, 2022, the Supreme Court’s verdict in the case of Dobbs v.
 Jackson Women’s Health Organization overturned Roe v.
 Wade, the 1973 federal case that legalized the right to safe abortions nationwide.
-Thanks to unenforced pre-Roe bans and trigger laws, which ban abortion based on Roe’s overturning, that right is now completely eradicated or threatened in 26 states.
+Thanks to unenforced pre-Roe bans and trigger laws, which ban abortion based on Roe’s overturning, that right was completely eradicated or threatened in 26 states immediately following the ruling.
+Now, a year later, abortion access is completely banned or highly restricted in those 26 states.

-Americans knew this outcome was likely — on May 2, Politico leaked a Supreme Court draft opinion indicating so — but the anticipation couldn’t soften the blow.
-As hopeless as this moment may seem, there is a way forward.
+Americans knew this outcome was likely — on May 2, 2022, Politico leaked a Supreme Court draft opinion indicating so — but the anticipation couldn’t soften the blow.
+As hopeless as the moments following may seem, there is a way forward.
 You can help make it happen through a variety of steps.
 Below, find small, medium, and large action items to get you in the fight for reproductive rights, no matter your schedule, income, or current emotional state.

 Small Actions To Fight For Abortion Rights